Police to announce Wisconsin explosion investigation results

 SUN PRAIRIE, Wis.
-(AP) — Police in a Wisconsin city near Madison are planning to announce the results of a criminal investigation into an explosion that leveled a city block and killed a firefighter.
+(AP) — Investigators are planning to announce the results of a criminal investigation into an explosion that leveled a city block and killed a firefighter in southern Wisconsin.

 Sun Prairie police have scheduled a news conference Thursday to reveal the findings.

-Sun Prairie firefighter Cory Barr was killed in the July 10 explosion that destroyed a bar he owned, five other businesses and a home.
+Firefighter Cory Barr was killed in the July 10 explosion that destroyed a bar he owned, five other businesses and a home in Sun Prairie, a city about 15 miles (24 kilometers) northeast of Madison.
 Several other emergency workers were hurt.

 The explosion occurred after a subcontractor installing fiber communication lines struck a gas main.
 The gas ignited, sending a towering fireball into the night sky.